adomenick18/HW-1-Intro-to-Finance/HW 1_CASE STUDY.md

 ***
 *How did the idea for the company (or project) come about?*

 The founders of Axoni founded TradeBlock, a platform that provides trading tools and data analytics for public blockchain assets.
-Axoni was launched to bring blockchain technology to private users in the global capital markets.
+Axoni was launched to bring blockchain technology to private users in the global capital markets space.
 ***
 *How is the company funded?
 How much funding have they received?*

 The company is funded through private investment.
-Current total funding of $59.8MM.
+Current total funding of $59.8 million.
 ***
 ## Business Activities:
 ***
 *What specific financial problem is the company or project trying to solve?*

-The company is trying to increase the efficiency and accuracy of trade settlements and reconciliation of trade activity between counterparties.
+The company is trying to increase the efficiency and accuracy of trade settlements and reconciliation of trade activity between financial counterparties.
 Currently, Axoni is partnered with the OCC to replace their existing infrastructure with distributed ledger technology.
 ***
 *Who is the company's intended customer?
 Is there any information about the market size of this set of customers?*

-Axoni's intended customer base consists solely of financial service firms.
+Axoni's intended customer base consists mainly of financial service firms.
 Three of the top 5 largest financial services firms in the US are customers as well as direct investors in the company; JPMorgan, Wells Fargo and Citigroup.
 These companies have total assets ranging from $1.63 trillion to $2.82 trillion.
-Other customers include Goldman Sachs, DTCC, OCC among others.
+Other customers include Goldman Sachs, DTCC, OCC, among others.
 ***
 *What solution does this company offer that their competitors do not or cannot offer?*